Skip to main content

 • How long do personal injury trials last?

-The short answer is, it depends.
+The short answer is that it depends.
 Personal injury cases can last anywhere from a few months to a few years.
 There is no easy answer to the length of the case, and each case is unique in scope, details, injury, and involved parties.
-However, there are factors that influence both the length and time of the litigation process.
+However, factors influence both the length and time of the litigation process.

 Factors that Influence How Long a Personal Injury Lawsuit Takes